Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 The label for the action.

-is created during this call, the provided level
+If the Logger is created during this call, the provided level and action

 parameters initialize the log level and error-handling behavior.